Trump Organization trademark raises suspicions that family could profit from Florida airport name change

 “No president, Democrat or Republican should be able to benefit” from an airport trademark license, Jones said.

-Jones quickly filed an amendment to explicitly prevent the Trump Organization from profiting off the trademark, but it failed.
-The companion Florida Senate bill has passed the required committees and is set to be considered by the full chamber soon before heading to Republican Gov. Ron DeSantis’ desk.
+Jones quickly filed an amendment in a Senate companion bill to explicitly prevent the Trump Organization from profiting off the trademark, but it failed.
+The Senate bill has passed the required committees and is set to be considered by the full chamber soon before heading to Republican Gov. Ron DeSantis’ desk.

 A spokesperson for the Trump Organization said that Trump and his family would not receive royalties or licensing fees from the renaming of the Palm Beach airport, and the House bill’s text specifies that the branding would come at no cost.

-Note: CORRECTION: This story has been updated to correct the spelling of Josh Gerben’s name and to note that Shevrin Jones serves in the Senate.